 exchange of statistical data and metadata used by national statistical

 explore the data available from data providers such as the World Bank, ILO, ECB, Eurostat, OECD, UNICEF and United Nations;

 parse data and metadata in SDMX-ML (XML) or SDMX-JSON formats—either:

-from local files, or
+from local and remote files, or

 retrieved from pandasdmx web services, with query validation and caching;